Skip to main content

 The 3-year picture

-Run the calculator above with your numbers, then multiply by 3.
-The 3-year delta on one cold calling seat almost always lands between $190,000 and $240,000.
-If you are running 3 callers, the spread is over half a million dollars in 36 months.
-That is real money that goes to marketing, list spend, dispo, or your own paycheck instead of payroll.
+Run the calculator above with your numbers to see the 3-year in-house cost card.
+For a typical $55,000 cold caller, that 3-year in-house total almost always lands between $190,000 and $240,000 once benefits, equipment, ramp, and turnover are loaded in.
+If you are running 3 callers, that is over half a million dollars in 36 months, money that could go to marketing, list spend, dispo, or your own paycheck instead of payroll.
+VA Horizon's pay-per-qualified-lead price replaces that entire payroll line with a cost that only shows up when a qualified lead does.

 Common questions